ot4i/iib-aws/README.md

 First read the article at https://developer.ibm.com/integration/blog/2017/09/15/basic-deployment-ibm-integration-bus-amazon-web-services/

-Use the following files from the iib directory: iib-aws.json, install-iib.sh and iib-CF-Template.json
+Use the following files from the iib directory: iib-aws.json, iib-install.sh and iib-CF-Template.json

 #2 IBM Integration Bus and IBM MQ